coreinfrastructure/best-practices-badge/doc/security.md

-A "related" site is a site that we are directly using to provide our service, in particular our cloud provider (Heroku which runs on Amazon's EC2 cloud-computing platform), CDN provider (Fastly), authorization services provider (GitHub), and logging / intrusion detection service.
+A "related" site is a site that we are directly using to provide our service, in particular our cloud provider (Heroku which runs on Amazon's EC2 cloud-computing platform), CDN provider (Fastly), authorization and avatar services provider (GitHub), external avatar services (Gravatar), and logging / intrusion detection service.
 As a practical matter, related sites must (under various circumstances) receive some information about the user (at least that the user is trying to do something).
-In those cases we have selected partners we believe are trustworthy, and we have a direct relationship with them.
+In those cases we have selected partners we believe are trustworthy, and we have some kind of relationship with them.

 However, there is no reason unrelated sites
 *must* see what our users are doing, so we take many steps to prevent unrelated sites from learning about our users' activities (and thus maintaining user privacy):

-* We directly serve all our assets ourselves, including JavaScipt, images, and fonts.
+* We directly serve all our own assets ourselves, including JavaScipt, images, and fonts.
   Since we serve them ourselves, and never serve information via external third parties,